-Don’t lean on strategies that take a long time to deliver just because they’re cheap.
+Don’t lean on startup marketing strategies that take a long time to deliver just because they’re cheap.
 SEO is a good example: waiting months for your article to reach the front page of Google should not be the central pillar of your marketing plan.
 This article will discuss a few of the most common approaches and whether they make sense for an early-stage company.

 What Are the Best Marketing Strategies for Startups?

 Many of the challenges that startups face in the early stages involve making the best use of limited resources.
 That’s especially true for something as unpredictable as marketing.

 Huge, well-funded companies have the resources to throw tons of different marketing tactics at the wall and see what sticks.
 When you’re on a tighter budget, you don’t have that luxury.
 You need to consider your marketing research, digital marketing strategy, and concentrate on executing one or two of those strategies really well.

 Any marketing channel for your early-stage company needs to be:

 We’ll take a look at a few popular marketing tactics for startups and see how well they fit our description.

 It’s common for new startup founders to be a little wary of the PPC model, because not only does it cost money, you don’t know in advance exactly how much money it will cost.
 However, it meets our #1 requirement - speed - far better than a no-cost option.
 When you launch a PPC campaign, you’re putting your site in front of potential customers immediately.